hack101/lesson5/README.md

 We fill in `debug42` for _name_ and `debug424242` for _message_, click submit, and oops, it doesn't look like it's working.
 But we want to check if any request made it to the server anyway, so we check the messages on the server (of course, by sending a `GET` to http://localhost:5000/messages).
 To our surprise, our message made it through!
 We see `debug424242` as the last message.

 Now what is happening here?
-Our function gets executed all right, but **it does not override the default behavior of submit**, which is to go to another page.
+Our function gets executed all right, but **it does not override the default behavior of submit**, which is to go to another page and sending the HTTP request.
 How do we prevent the default behavior?
 What I never mentioned is that every callback function registered to an event gets called with an *argument*, which is an object representing the event.
 If you're a Java/Python/C/C++ coder, all sorts of alarm bells should be going off - I'm saying the callback function is called with an argument (like `function(arg1)`), but our function never accepted an argument (it is defined like `function() {...}`.
 Shouldn't this throw fatal errors?
-Curiously enough, as we may have mentioned in the js syntax review, in JavaScript passing in more arguments than your function accepts is not an error - your function will just not have access to those arguments.
+Curiously enough, as we may have mentioned in the js syntax review, passing in more arguments than your function accepts is not an error in JavaScript - your function will just not have access to those arguments.

-Okay but now we _do_ need access to the first argument which will be the event, and jQuery provides a method named `preventDefault` that stops the regular behavior of an event.
-So we rewrite the function `test`: We rename it to a better name (`sendMessage`), we take `event` as an argument, and the first thing we do is call `preventDefault` on the event.
+Okay but now finally we _do_ need access to the first argument which will be the event, and jQuery provides a method named `preventDefault` that stops the regular behavior of an event.
+So we rewrite the function `test`: We rename it to a better name (`sendMessage`), we take event `e` as an argument, and the first thing we do is call `preventDefault` on the event.

 ```javascript
 var sendMessage = function(e) {  // e stands for event